artryazanov/artryazanov-website/README.md

 2. Open `index.html` in your web browser
 3. The site will automatically redirect to the appropriate language version based on your browser settings

-To use SSI includes, serve the site via Nginx with SSI enabled (see Docker setup below).
+To see SSI includes (style.shtml and script.shtml) rendered, serve the site via Nginx with SSI enabled (ssi on; ssi_types text/html;) or any SSI-enabled server.
 Opening HTML files directly via file:// will not process SSI directives.

 ## Customization